zendeskgarden/react-components/packages/autocomplete/src/examples/multiselect.md

-The `MultiSelect` layout operates similarly to the `Autocomplete`, but must manage the interaction between the Input and it's collection of Tags.
+The `MultiSelect` layout operates similarly to the `Autocomplete`.
+One main difference is that it must manage the interaction between the `input` and it's collection of tags.

-This examples includes an example of "copy-to-clipboard" functionality for tags.
+This example also includes an example of "copy-to-clipboard" functionality when a tag is selected.

 ```jsx
 const { MenuView, Item, AddItem, Separator } = require('@zendeskgarden/react-menus');